Computer Simulations: Definition, Examples, Uses

 Other Argonne scientists have used modeling and simulation to improve cancer treatment through predictive medicine, finding out how various patients and tumors respond to different drugs.

-And one 2019 study found positive results in simulating breast cancer tumors.
+2019 study found positive results in simulating breast cancer tumors.
 For the study, researchers built a computer simulation that modeled tumors from four different patients under 12-week therapy treatments.
 After two of the simulated tumors didn’t respond to treatment, they concluded that more frequent, lower doses of chemotherapy could reduce a low proliferative tumor, while lower doses of antiangiogenic agents helped poorly perfused tumors respond to drug treatment better.

 3. Predicting Health Code Violations

 In Chicago, the city’s Department of Public Health uses computer modeling and simulation to predict where critical violations might pop up first.
 Those restaurants are then bumped to the top of a 15,000-establishment list that’s overseen by only three dozen inspectors.
-And apparently it’s working: One simulation yielded 14 percent more violations, which ideally means earlier inspection and a lower chance of patrons getting sick from poorly refrigerated fish.
+One simulation yielded 14 percent more violations, which ideally means earlier inspection and a lower chance of patrons getting sick from poorly refrigerated fish.

-4. Understanding Our Relationship with Religion and Crisis
+4. Understanding Our Relationship With Religion and Crisis

-In order to do so, he and his team designed a world and filled it with computer-controlled characters, or “agents,” that are “programmed to follow rules and tendencies identified in humans through psychological experiments, ethnographic observation and social analysis.”
+He and his team designed a world and filled it with computer-controlled characters, or “agents,” that are “programmed to follow rules and tendencies identified in humans through psychological experiments, ethnographic observation and social analysis.”

-Then they observed what happened when their agents were tested against real-world examples like a massive earthquake that struck Christchurch, New Zealand in 2011.
+Then they observed what happened when their agents were tested against real-world examples like a massive earthquake that struck Christchurch, New Zealand, in 2011.

 “The better our agents mimic the behavior of real humans in those sorts of circumstances,” Wildman said, “the more closely aligned the model is with reality, and the more comfortable we are saying humans are likely to behave the way the agents did in new and unexplored situations.”